CelliesProjects/aquacontrol32/README.md

 <br>When you are still testing your hardware and setup, debug level can be set to anything depending on your needs.
 <br>(`esp32_info` is probably what you need, `esp32_verbose` gives the most info)

 Toggle the `GIT_TAG` option in `deviceSetup.h` to enable or disable version information.
 <br>Setting `GIT_TAG` to `true` makes that the Arduino IDE can no longer compile or flash your script.
 <br>You then have to use the script `compile.sh` to verify your sketch and `flash.sh` to verify/upload the sketch to the controller.
-You might have to adjust these scripts for your particular OS.
+You might have to adjust these scripts for your particular OS or setup.
 <br>Read [this blog post](https://wasietsmet.nl/arduino/add-git-tag-and-version-number-to-an-arduino-sketch/) to see why I choose this method.

 #### Connecting a ILI9341

   - Check the [Aquacontrol hardware GitHub repo](https://github.com/CelliesProjects/aquacontrol-hardware).